Can I Give One New Food Everyday to My Baby?

 5. Consider Nutritional Balance:

-• Make sure the new foods you introduce provide a range of nutrients.
-Balance fruits and vegetables with protein-rich foods like lentils, beans, or yogurt, and iron rich options like seeds powder, chia seeds etc.
+Make sure the new foods you introduce provide a range of nutrients.
+Balance fruits and vegetables with protein-rich foods like lentils, beans, or yogurt, and iron-rich foods options like seeds powder, chia seeds etc.

 Practical Tips for Introducing New Foods